hvasconcelos/hvasconcelos.github.io/_posts/2013-09-29-Moving-To-Ireland.md

 ## Overall Experience

-The overall experience in Ireland has been very delightful and the most part of the people are kindly and helpful but i am still adapting to Irish culture and new habits.
+The overall experience in Ireland has been very delightful and the most part of the people are kindly and helpful but i am still adapting to Irish culture and weather.

 The city is environment is vibrant so you can find a lot of historical and funny places to visit on the weekends.